Kimserey/BlogArchive/20180120_dotnet_core.md

-# DotNet Framework Standard Core and ASPDotNet
+# DotNet Framework Standard Core and ASP Net Core

 A lot of things have changed from the past few years with the DotNet ecosystem.
 In many occasions, I have seen myself explaning the differences between DotNet Core and DotNet Standard but more precisely the difference between DotNet Framework application, DotNet Standard libraries and how do they all relate to ASP Net Core.
 So many variant and buzz words that it is quite confusing to first look at.